Rockport, fishing village in Massachusetts

 Why We Like Massachusetts

 Rockport!
-I've wanted to introduce you to this fishing village in Massachusetts for a long time.
-After all, we were often on the road in Boston and environment.
-We fell in love with New England, with its pretty little towns with white church spiers, but also with their cute Queen Anne-style houses.
-Then there are the captain's houses on the coast with their roof galleries, from which the captain's wives looked out for the ships of their seafaring husbands.
+This fishing village in in Massachusetts I have been wanting to introduce you to this place for a long time.
+We have often been travelling in Boston and surrounding areas.
+We love New England, with its pretty little towns with white church spires, but also with its cute Queen Anne style houses.
+There are also the captains' houses on the coast with their roof galleries, from which the captains' wives looked out for their seafaring husbands' ships.

 Shop on Bearskin Neck in Rockport